 A. The stay shall apply to youth all-terrain vehicles, youth off-road motorcycles and youth snowmobiles (“Youth Motorized Recreational Vehicles” or “Vehicles”) that were manufactured before February 10, 2009, and to Youth Motorized Recreational Vehicles made on or after that date through April 30, 2011.
-The stay with regard to Youth Motorized Recreational Vehicles made during this time period shall remain in effect for the life of those Vehicles.
+The stay with regard to Youth Motorized Recreational Vehicles made during this time period Start Printed Page 22158shall remain in effect for the life of those Vehicles.

 B. The stay shall apply only to the following types of original equipment parts for Youth Motorized Recreational Vehicles: battery terminals containing up to 100 percent lead, and components made with metal alloys, including steel containing up to 0.35 percent lead, aluminum with up to 0.4 percent lead, and copper with up to 4.0 percent lead.

 C. The stay shall also apply to any metal part sold separately as a replacement for one of the parts described above, provided that the lead content in the replacement part is less than or equal to the lead content in the part originally installed on the Vehicles.